haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 <a class="prompt prompt-pymol">File menu -> Open -> select cluster_1_model_1.pdb</a>

+*__Note__* that the PDB files are compressed (gzipped) by default at the end of a run.
+You can uncompress those with the `gunzip` command.
+PyMol can directly read the gzipped files.

 If you want to get an impression of how well defined a cluster is, repeat this for the best N models you want to view (`cluster_1_model_X.pdb`).
 Also load the reference structure from the `pdbs` directory, `4G6M-matched.pdb`.